xavidop/genkitx-github/README.md

 ## Supported models

-This plugins supports all currently **Chat/Completition** available models from Github Models.
+This plugins supports all currently **Chat/Completition** and **Embeddings** available models from Github Models.

 Still in progress:
-1. Embedding models
-2. Support for image input/output models
+1. Support for image input/output models

 ## API Reference